RonaldAllanRivera/book-reader/README.md

   - Supports headless and non-headless modes via config.

 - **Manual, explicit login flow**
-  - Reads `SLZ_BASE_URL` (deep login URL) from environment or `config.yaml`.
+  - Reads `SLZ_BASE_URL` (deep login URL for your reading platform) from environment or `config.yaml`.
-  - Always opens the SLZ login page in Chrome and asks you to log in manually.
+  - Always opens the platform’s login page in Chrome and asks you to log in manually.
   - Only proceeds once you confirm in the console that you are logged in.

 - **Config-driven behavior**